 Nick Kendell is the Senior Associate for Australia and New Zealand.
-Nick has also taken over the organization and running of the Australasian Fair in January each year.
+Nick has also taken over the organization and running of the Australasian Fair in January each year and the Bangkok Fairs, with Harry Deelman in January and March.
 Nick started his international teaching career in 1995, and has since worked across 3 different continents.
 He began at the Hong Kong International School, where he held a variety of positions in the Upper and Lower Primary schools.
 After spending 9 1/2 years in Hong Kong, Nick moved back to Australia to take up a Deputy Principal role at Scotch Oakburn College in Launceston, Tasmania.
 After 4 1/2 years in this role, Nick moved to Cairo in 2008 to become the Head of Primary at the New Cairo British International School.
 He completed his time in Cairo, and returned to Australia in July 2011.

 Nick and his wife Paula (also a teacher) run the Australasian Search office, and together they bring the experience of over 25 years in international schools.

 With his very recent experience as a school administrator, Nick provides a unique perspective to the Search team, and is a valuable resource to both candidates and schools.

 All candidates previously registered with Rob Graham (or Gavin Allen) who wish to re-register with Search should contact Nick's team at email@example.com